Carlos Correa Preview, Player Props: Twins vs. Mets

 Carlos Correa At The Plate

-- In 32.8% of his games this season, Correa has had at least one RBI.
-He's picked up more than one in 11.2% and driven in three or more of his team's runs in five contests.
+- In 33.3% of his games this season, Correa has picked up at least one RBI.
+In 14 of those games (11.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.